bademiya21/Discriminative-Robust-Local-Binary-and-Ternary-Patterns/DRLBP/README.md

 If you are using DRLBP in your work, kindly cite [1] - [2] in your publications.

 IMPORTANT NOTE
 The code is provided as it is.
-Inside, Piotr Dollar's modified toolbox which is used for gradient computation is provided.
+Piotr Dollar's modified toolbox which is used for gradient computation is provided (zip file).
 This version is modified from Version 3.01.
 As of writing this txt, the current version of Dollar's toolbox is 3.25.
 If time permits, I will update the modified toolbox to the latest version of Piotr's Toolbox.